taqtiqa/dynahist_rust/README.md

-# dynahist_rust
+# DynaHist for Rust

 DynaHist: A Dynamic Histogram Library for Rust